LatticeX-Foundation/dev-bounties/Developer Bounty Program(Phase-I).md

-### Bounty #2: Fix bugs and the optimize features
+### Bounty #2: Fix issues and the optimize features

 **Description**:

-Analyze and locate issues that have been marked as bugs, record the analysis and locating process in the Issue, and submit a Pull Request.
+Analyze and locate issues that have been marked as bugs / help wanted, record the analysis and locating process in the Issue, and submit a Pull Request.

 Work out optimization solutions for performance, safety, availability, etc., and submit a Pull Request.